 - Lien-stripping disputes.
 Under certain circumstances, a debtor can force a creditor to remove a lien from the debtor’s property if the property is over-encumbered (the value of the property is less than the value of the creditor’s lien plus senior liens).
 If a creditor can show that the property is not “under water,” then the lien cannot be stripped away.

-Ready to get started?
-The attorneys at Marshack Hays are well-versed in protecting creditors and their rights both before and after a bankruptcy case is filed.
+We see the big picture!
+The attorneys at Marshack Hays Wood are well-versed in protecting creditors and their rights both before and after a bankruptcy case is filed.